stonevil/dotfiles/README.md

 #### Supported platforms:

-- macOS 14 Sonoma.
-In use everyday both on amd64 and arm64 MacBook Pro.
+- macOS 26 Tahoe.
+In use everyday on arm64 MacBook Pro.
+Do not have have anymore amd64 Mac for testing.
+Trying to support as much as possible but have no ability to test anymore.
-- Fedora 42 and higher.
-Usually using for containers and home servers.
 - ArchLinux.
 My Linux laptops.
+- Fedora 42 and higher.
+Using for containers and home servers.

 > [!WARNING]
 > Never tested in any ``Windows WSL``.
 Never used ``Windows`` for anything except gaming.
 Use at your own risk.

 Testing